OpenEvalProject/evals/manuscripts/elife-76941/v2/manuscript.md

 Taken together, we found that in the majority of cases, qtRNAs exhibit properties that would render them evolutionarily favored building blocks: they are selectively charged by a single amino acid and incorporate that amino acid in response to their quadruplet codon.

-## Compiled trends in nascent qtRNA evolution
+### Compiled trends in nascent qtRNA evolution

 In total, we characterized 116 different qtRNAs based on 20 tRNA scaffolds that decode 20 unique quadruplet codons (Figure 6A).
 This greatly expands the total number of known qtRNAs, the diversity of triplet tRNA scaffolds they are based upon, and the diversity of quadruplet codons they recognize beyond what has previously been reported.
 We found that 60 out of 109 are functional, that is, they generate increased luminescence upon induction of qtRNA expression.
 In total, every tRNA scaffold we tested is capable of supporting quadruplet codon translation given an appropriate four-base codon choice (i.e., in Figure 6A each column has at least one filled square).

 ![Figure 6.](https://cdn.elifesciences.org/articles/76941/elife-76941-fig6-v2.jpg)

 **Figure 6.:** (A) Compiled results of quantifying quadruplet tRNAs (qtRNA) translation efficiency (Materials and methods, ‘Luciferase readthrough assay’) and charging (Materials and methods, ‘Quantification of qtRNA charging using mass spectrometry’).
 The qtRNA scaffold (columns) and codon (rows) are indicated.
 The translation efficiency is indicated on each qtRNA that could be measured, or marked as ‘nonfunctional’, indicating that the qtRNA exhibits too strong a growth defect to measure, or does not produce a measurable increase luminescence upon induction of qtRNA expression.
 Translation efficiency is measured as a percent of all-triplet translation (Materials and methods, ‘Luciferase readthrough assay’). fMet qtRNAs are measured with a luciferase reporter bearing a quadruplet codon at residue 1; all others are measured with a quadruplet codon at residue 357 of luxAB.
 Charging results are indicated on the table for qtRNAs derived from each scaffold-codon pair; the measured qtRNAs may contain additional mutations; see Supplementary files 2 and 3.
 Data represent the mean of three to eight technical replicates in each of between one and eight biological replicates.
 For complete compiled raw data, see Figure 6—source data 1.
 (B) A miniature all-quadruplet genetic code.
 For each of the 10 qtRNAs (rows), we measured readthrough of a luciferase transcript containing the indicated quadruplet codon at residue 357 (columns).
-For raw data, see Figure 6—source data 2.Figure 6—source data 1.Figure 6—source data 2.
+For raw data, see Figure 6—source data 2.

 These compiled trends can be interpreted in the context of known AARS identity elements (Giegé et al., 1998).
 Most prominently, we tested several qtRNAs that compete with the arginine codons AGG and found 18/20 to be functional.
 Further, we characterized the amino acid incorporated during translation and found that in 4/4 cases arginine is the dominant amino acid inserted.
 Together, these data indicate that the anticodon is a strong identity element for ArgRS, which charges tRNAs with arginine-like anticodons regardless of matching of other putative identity elements like A20 or A/G73.
 We also found that several isoacceptor classes were especially resistant to accepting a quadruplet anticodon.
 For example, 9/10 qtRNAAsn species tested were nonfunctional.
 Only qtRNAAsnAGGA exhibits weak activity and is likely charged with arginine.
 This suggests that AsnRS does not tolerate expanded anticodons.
 Similarly, qtRNAIle and qtRNAMet only tolerate arginine-like anticodons.
 Interestingly, we also found that certain isoacceptor classes do not tolerate new anticodons even when this would not be predicted from known identity elements.
 For example, qtRNASerTCGG and qtRNASerGCAT are both nonfunctional, even though SerRS does not interact with the anticodon loop of its cognate tRNA.
 The function of these qtRNAs may instead be governed by interaction with other enzymes that add chemical modifications.